MofoMojo/ValheimMods/MMShowPlayerStatsInRange/bin/Release/ReadMe.txt

 PlayerStatHealthCriticalColor;

 :: REQUIREMENTS ::
-• BepInEx -
+• BepinEx -

 :: INSTALLATION ::
 Place the MMWishboneTweak.dll in your \BepinEx\Plugins folder Start Valheim Once and then exit.
-Modify the \BepInEx\Config\MofoMojo.MMWishboneTweak.cfg file to enable the mod.
+Modify the \BepinEx\Config\MofoMojo.MMWishboneTweak.cfg file to enable the mod.
 Play Valheim

 :: UNINSTALLATION ::